How can I cite and reference multiple authors?

 – Introduce step-by-step guidance for formatting, ordering and laying out citations and references with multiple authors

 Referencing is an important aspect of academia, particularly for any student that wishes to follow correct academic conduct and protect themselves from accusations of plagiarism.
 Creating accurate references and citations can be tricky however, especially for students – and especially since there are numerous referencing styles to potentially learn and use.
-Because one of the trickiest aspects is in learning how to accurately include authors’ names, this short three-lesson course therefore deals with writing those names (Lesson 1), identifying family and given names cross-culturally (Lesson 2) and referencing organisations instead of individuals (Lesson 3).
+Because one of the trickiest aspects is in learning how to accurately include authors’ names, this short three-chapter reader therefore deals with writing those names (Chapter 1), identifying family and given names cross-culturally (Chapter 2) and referencing organisations instead of individuals (Chapter 3).

 How are citations and references different?